Krashner/ChatApp/README.md

 Then simply open a browser and connect to the server via IP or domain name.

 ## HTTPS issue/site not secure
 In order to for the browser to use a user's microphone, it requires that the site use HTTPS.
-For this, you must have an SSl certificate, there are instructions for generating your own included, alternatively you can acquire one online.
+For this, you must have an SSL certificate, there are instructions for generating your own included, alternatively you can acquire one online.

 ## License